0psdev/demo02/README.md

 How to use Jenkins deploy virtual machine from vcenter using terraform script.
 And after create virtual machine assign IP address and joint domain.

 File
-1. variables.tf -> This file is include all variable that need to use deploy virtual manchine.
+1. <a href="https://github.com/0psdev/demo02/blob/main/variables.tf" target="_blank">variables.tf</a> -> This file is include all variable that need to use deploy virtual manchine.

    VSPHERE_USER = vcenter username